VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/linuxshell.md

 * [glow](https://github.com/charmbracelet/glow) or [mdcat](https://github.com/lunaryorn/mdcat)

   * display markdown files in the terminal

+* nethogs

+  * see what applications are using your network bandwidth

 While some of these may be included, they're some of the OG addons or tools to make included things better: